VR-addicted/PINBALL-WIZARD-25-GAMEPAD/README.md

 + Cheat mode
 + Working Devices: Meta Quest, Android Smart Phones
 + Temporarely not working connecting to PC. (it worked in the past, but i missconfigured something)
++ Ergonomic multi purpose design.
+On your legs, your table or on a stand.
++ Adjustable Flipper buttons positions for your needings
++ Mainframe from 50 to 60 cm easy extendable

-+ Optional RGB Led Qanba keys support in future.
++ Optional RGB Led Qanba keys support in future. work in progress
-+ Optional Docking Station in progress
++ Optional Docking Station in progress. work in progress
-+ Optional Battery Meter (Voltage divider)
++ Optional Battery Meter (Voltage divider). works
-+ Optional "X" Button next to the flipper button.
++ Optional "X" Button next to the flipper button. work in progress

 Future Ideas without any warranty:
-+ Animated solenoid driven flippers and freeplay "knock" (depends on the game and platform)
++ Mechanicaliy animated solenoid driven flippers and freeplay "knock" (depends on the game and platform)
 + Rumble  (depends on the game and platform)
-+ Powerbank inside to power the RGB leds and the Meta Quest
++ Powerbank inside, to power the RGB button leds and the Meta Quest. work in progress
 + UART over bluetooth to configure it via APK tool on the Quest
++ Analog Plunger (depends on the game)

 You can find All 3d CAD files and the BOM on Printables.